ZeldaM1/PnP-VCVE/README.md

 | Video Inpainting|  [DAVIS](https://davischallenge.org/davis2017/code.html) |

-* The adopted official datasets can be found above, we provide compressed dataset on [GoogleDrive](https://drive.google.com/drive/folders/1MlPY6fYFBcljFlslIqkbQd-Ea2_0GkLp?usp=sharing).
+* The adopted official datasets can be found above.
+We provide compressed datasets on [GoogleDrive](https://drive.google.com/drive/folders/1MlPY6fYFBcljFlslIqkbQd-Ea2_0GkLp?usp=sharing).
 * Download all the datasets and structure the data as follows:

 ```